Bespoke Software in the Age of AI: Orchestrating Intelligence with Phonosyne

 Exactly.
 That gap is where authorship lives now.

-This isn’t like AI image generation, where debates revolve around consent, appropriation, or stolen style.
+This isn’t like debates over AI image generation — consent, appropriation, stolen style.
 Sound, especially in experimental and electronic music, has always been a collage: samples, algorithms, found noise.
 Reuse is the baseline.
 What’s unusual isn’t that I use machine-generated samples.
-It’s that I use them intentionally, within a system I built to reflect my aesthetic.
+It’s that I use them intentionally, inside a system I built to reflect my aesthetic.

 Phonosyne’s outputs aren’t precious or sacred.
-They’re raw material, structured enough to feel like memory and flexible enough to break apart.
+They’re raw material — structured enough to feel like memory and flexible enough to break apart.
 What matters isn’t who technically generated them.
-It’s what I do with them.
+It’s what happens next.

-Phonosyne doesn’t generate “songs.”
-It’s not trying to impress anyone with end-to-end genre emulation.
-It feeds my live rig: loopers, samplers, granular tools.
-That’s where meaning takes shape.
-In the way a warped radio fragment catches on tape heads.
-In the moment a failed synth glitch becomes the emotional center of a set.
+Phonosyne feeds my live rig: loopers, samplers, granular tools.
+That’s where meaning takes shape — in the way a warped radio fragment catches on tape heads, in the moment a failed synth glitch becomes the emotional center of a set.
 That’s not prompt engineering.
 That’s instrumental authorship.

 Most generative music tools aren’t made for that.
-They’re built for clean outputs—one prompt, one product.
-But Phonosyne comes from a different lineage: algorithmic composition, procedural sound, interactive systems.
-It’s a spiritual cousin to Xenakis, Oval, Autechre, algorave.
-It’s about process, not product.
-Performance, not artifact.
+They’re built for clean outputs — one prompt, one product.
+Phonosyne comes from a different lineage: algorithmic composition, procedural sound, interactive systems.
+A spiritual cousin to Xenakis, Oval, Autechre, algorave.
+Process over product.
+Performance over artifact.

 But I built the ensemble.
-I trained its behavior.
+Trained its behavior.
 Tuned it to my taste.
 Fed it my metaphors.
 Pushed it to fail in interesting ways.
-And from that, I shaped something playable, personal—mine.
+And from that, shaped something playable, personal — mine.

 That’s the whole fucking point.